OPC Team

 Ryan Hsu works to represent the ratepayers of Maryland on issues such as EmPOWER marketing, community solar, and the Inflation Reduction Act.
 Ryan earned his Juris Doctor from Georgetown University Law Center and is a member of the Maryland Bar.
 Prior to law school, Ryan was an honors paralegal at the Federal Trade Commission, primarily working on IT security audits and policies.
 He also worked as a software tester for Epic Systems, a healthcare software company that supplies the electronic medical record software for most of the United States.
 Ryan has a bachelor’s degree from the University of Virginia with a double major in Political Philosophy, Policy, and Law; and Economics.

-Legal Assistant: Bernarda Lugo
+Administrative Assistant: Bernarda Lugo

-Bernarda Lugo is a legal assistant for the office.
+Bernarda Lugo is an administrative assistant for the office.
 She supports the work of the attorneys by drafting letters to various stakeholders and assists with filings of pleadings at the Public Service Commission and courthouses.
 Bernarda is bilingual and also helps to translate outreach and educational documents for OPC’s Consumer Assistance Unit.
 Prior to coming to OPC, she worked for the Legal Aid Bureau in their Domestic Law Unit as a Legal Assistant.
 While there, she was tasked with co-managing the Prose Project at the Circuit Court for Baltimore City.
 She co-managed this project for five years, as well as helped litigants with the completion of family law forms, explaining the court process and filing procedures.

 Director of Consumer Assistance: Brandi Nieland

 Brandi Nieland’s role at OPC focuses on community education and consumer empowerment, working with individuals and agencies to ensure residential utility consumer rights are upheld.
 Brandi has an extensive background working for the residents of Maryland.
-Before coming to OPC, she managed housing for adults in supportive living, was a community organizer with a focus on economic development, and served as the Director of 211MD United Way Helpline.
+Before coming to OPC, she managed housing for adults in supportive living, was a community organizer with a focus on economic development, and led a nonprofit as the Director of 211MD United Way Helpline.
 She has served on several nonprofit boards and has taught at the local, state, and national levels.
 Brandi is a graduate of Baltimore County Leadership and has had her work highlighted in print, radio, online, and on television.
 She earned her Master of Social Work from the University of Maryland, Baltimore.
 Brandi, a Licensed Certified Social Worker, grew up in Maryland and has lived in Baltimore City for over 15 years.

 Assistant People’s Counsel: Jacob M. Ouslander